- Public Works Department

 Hart Brook Watershed Management Plan The Hart Brook Watershed Management Plan was completed August 27, 2008.

 - The City of Lewiston completed a video inspection of the sanitary sewer running parallel to Hart Brook in 2009.
 Since then, the city has spent more than $1 million installing cured-in-place sewer pipe lining in approximately 7,000 Linear Feet (LF) of the sewer.
 Cured-in-place pipe is a trenchless rehabilitation method used to repair existing pipelines that are subject to infiltration and leakage.
 This technology is often more cost effective than replacing the entire pipe.

--for a map showing the sewer that has been lined with cured-in-place pipe along Hart Brook.
+- View a map for a map showing the sewer that has been lined with cured-in-place pipe along Hart Brook.

 - Hart Brook Water Quality Restoration, Lewiston Industrial Park - Phase I

 - In 2015, the City completed the first of a series of water quality restoration projects in the Hart Brook Watershed.
 This project installed three stormwater bio-filtration units and a stormwater treatment structure in the Lewiston Industrial Park.
 The bio-filtration units use plants and engineered soil to remove pollutants from stormwater before it enters Hart Brook, while providing an aesthetically pleasing perennial garden.
 The stormwater treatment structure consists of a Nutrient Separating Baffle Box© that is located beneath the ground.